Gabriel-VM/sauce-demo-qa-project/README.md

 # Sauce Demo QA Test Project

-Here you have a complete manual testing project for the [Sauce Demo](https://www.saucedemo.com/) online store.
+Here is a complete manual testing project for the [Sauce Demo](https://www.saucedemo.com/) online store.

 The project aims to showcase the following:
 - The creation of a well-structured test plan